-- A. Advance the ordinance bill to second reading for enactment; - B. Direct staff to engross the ordinance bill, as recommended under section 12 of this report, and advance to second reading for enactment; - C. Refer the proposal back to the Planning Commission for further deliberation; or - D. Decline to advance the ordinance bill to second reading.
+- A. Set a public hearing before the City Council on the ordinance bill; - B. Advance the ordinance bill to second reading for enactment without a public hearing; - C. Refer the proposal back to the Planning Commission for further deliberation; or - D. Decline to hold a public hearing or advance the ordinance bill to second reading.

-Bryce Bishop,
+Bryce Bishop, Planner III